-- Qualified applicants must have a doctorate in Professional Psychology from an APA-accredited program, in addition to having experience with individuals with intellectual disability and severe behavior disorders. - The Neurobehavioral Unit Outpatient (NBU-OP) Clinic provides a continuum of care for individuals with intellectual/developmental disabilities who display severe destructive behavior such as self-injury, aggression, property destruction, pica, elopement and dangerous acts.
-The continuum of care includes day treatment, intensive outpatient, follow-up, and consultation services.
-The NBU-OP Clinic utilizes a data-driven approach to assessment and treatment based on an evidence-based applied behavior analysis model.
+- Qualified applicants must have a doctorate in Professional Psychology from an APA-accredited program or a doctorate in Applied Behavior Analysis, in addition to having experience with individuals with intellectual disability and severe behavior disorders. - The NBU-OP Clinic offers assessment and treatment services to children, adolescents, and adults with intellectual/developmental disabilities who display severe problem behavior such as self-injury, aggression, property destruction, pica, and elopement.
+Our continuum of care includes day treatment, intensive outpatient, follow-up, and consultation services.
+Our mission is to provide clinical care, conduct research, provide specialized training, and to advocate for persons with severe problem behavior and their families.
+The NBU-OP Clinic utilizes a data-driven approach to assessment and treatment based on an evidence-based model informed by the principles of applied behavior analysis.
 Each client participates in a series of intensive assessments, including functional analyses and reinforcer assessments.
-Based on assessment results, individualized behavioral interventions are developed and systematically evaluated to determine their effectiveness in decreasing severe problem behaviors and increasing appropriate replacement behavior.
-Critical components of our treatment approach
+Based on assessment results, individualized behavioral interventions are developed and systematically evaluated to determine their effectiveness in decreasing severe problem behavior and increasing appropriate replacement behavior.
+Critical components of our treatment approach are collaboration with the client's family and service providers, and provision of education and training. - Postdoctoral fellows have the opportunity to participate in a range of training experiences including clinical services, research, supervision, administrative activities, and community advocacy and education that are representative of the mission of the Neurobehavioral Programs.
+Specific opportunities within this fellowship track may include: